TingtingF/SQL/README.md

 SELECT M.LastName AS Manager,
        E.LastName AS Employee
-FROM Employees E INNER JOIN Employees M
+FROM Employees E, Employees M
-ON E.ReportsTo = M.EmployeeID
+WHERE E.ReportsTo = M.EmployeeID